AGTTeam/MonoPriData/patch_readme.txt

                    *              IV.
 Closing              *
                    *****************************************

-An additional walkthrough created to accompany the patch can be found at #TODO
+An additional walkthrough created to accompany the patch can be found at https://gamefaqs.gamespot.com/wii/945685-soul-eater/faqs/79600

 Join our discord server to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom! https://discord.com/invite/xtVzrEk